WebAssembly/interface-types/proposals/interface-types/CanonicalABI.md

 The `canonical_abi_realloc` is provided for use today and to future-proof the canonical ABI for a future where the canonical ABI is not the only ABI (e.g. full expressive adapter functions).
-Realloc takes three arguments: the original pointer, the original size, the original alignment, and the new desired size.
+Realloc takes four arguments: the original pointer, the original size, the original alignment, and the new desired size.
 It returns an `i32` which is a pointer in memory which is valid for the new desired size of bytes.
 This function will trap if memory allocation failed and